Guli Zhejiang, China Travel Guide

 For tickets to Shaoxing Opera or other performances, check the Shaoxing Grand Theatre site or local ticketing platforms.
 Consider using GetYourGuide for experience bookings.

 A bottle of the region's famous rice wine makes an excellent and authentic souvenir.
-Buy directly from a local producer or a specialized shop.
+Buy directly from a local producer or a specific shop.
 It has a more authentic and often higher-quality product than supermarket versions.

 Local Dried Plum (乌梅 - wūméi) is a popular local snack.
 Packaged versions of Shaoxing Stinky Tofu snacks cater to those who enjoyed the local delicacy.